JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Etude_du_Livre_D_Urantia_en_Groupe.md

 > “The Universal Father never imposes any form of arbitrary recognition, formal worship, or slavish service upon the intelligent will creatures of the universes.
 The evolutionary inhabitants of the worlds of time and space must of themselves—in their own hearts—recognize, love, and voluntarily worship him.
 The Creator refuses to coerce or compel the submission of the spiritual free wills of his material creatures.
 The affectionate dedication of the human will to the doing of the Father’s will is man’s choicest gift to God; in fact, such a consecration of creature will constitutes man’s only possible gift of true value to the Paradise Father.
 In God, man lives, moves, and has his being; there is nothing which man can give to God except this choosing to abide by the Father’s will, and such decisions, effected by the intelligent will creatures of the universes, constitute the reality of that true worship which is so satisfying to the love-dominated nature of the Creator Father.” (<a id="a259_992"></a>[[UB 1:1.2](/en/The_Urantia_Book/1#p1_2))

-<span style=“color: green;”>Questions</span>: a) What is the implication of this statement on our lives?
+<span style="color: green;">Questions</span>: a) What is the implication of this statement on our lives?
 The teacher will invite participants to share their understanding and personal experience. b) How does this statement impact institutional religions?

 “The names that creatures give to the Creator depend very much on the concept that creatures have of the Creator. <span style=”color: green;“>The First Source and Center of the Universe has never revealed itself by name, but only by its nature.</span>” <a id="a263_253"></a>[[UB 1:1.1](/en/The_Urantia_Book/1#p1_1)]

-<span style=“color: green;”>Question</span>: the teacher will ask to refer to page 1965, third paragraph and the following and will ask the participant to comment on this apparent contradiction.
+<span style="color: green;">Question</span>: the teacher will ask to refer to page 1965, third paragraph and the following and will ask the participant to comment on this apparent contradiction.

 ## Good practices